mochoabuilds/Blunt-Coffee-index/README.md

 # INTRODUCTION

-* This repository contains price data, calculations and a newsy web app.
+* This repository contains coffee/blunt prices, code for multiple logisitc regression and a web app.

 # DATA COLLECTION & CALCULATIONS

 * My research collects blunt/coffee prices, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.
 I then teach a system to learn how this data correlates with various outcomes.
-Logistic regression calculates the log-odds of a categorical response being "true".
-The goal is to show how increases/decreases in price are associated with change in the log-odds of a variable.
+I predict whether a shopper is overpaying for a coffee/blunt, on the basis of annual income, neighborhood property values and employment status.
+The estimated coefficients of the logistic regression predict the probability of overpaying for a coffee/blunt belongs to a particular category.

 # INPUT DATA

 * date
 * blunt_price
 * coffee_price
+* annual_income
-* street_block
+* property_values
-* tbd
+* employment_status

 # OUTPUT DATA

-* BLUNTCOFFEE_adjusted - Adjusted odds index, etc.

 # TRIALS